VHSgunzo/runimage/README.md

             in windowed mode (see XEPHYR_* environment variables) Use CTRL+SHIFT to grab the keyboard and mouse.
-        It is also possible to run on TTY with Xorg (see XORG_CONF environment variables) To do this, just log in to TTY and run RunImage desktop.
+        It is also possible to run on TTY with Xorg (see XORG_CONF environment variables) To do this, just login to TTY and run RunImage desktop.
         Important!
 The launch on the TTY should be carried out only under the user under whom the login to the TTY was carried out.